LetsDivideByZero/Paper/readme.md

 ## 1. The Problem: Multiplication in Closed Physical Systems

-I love patterns and it bugs me to no reason when a pattern has a exception - thus the rule that you can divide any number by another number other than zero has really bugged me since late high school.
-It bugged me to a point that when I started doing proofs in college, it became a sticking point.
-I got all As in high school geometry, but when it came to down college proofs, I struggled.
-While I could wrap my head around most of the rules of math, division always caused me heart burn.
-One offs tell me we don't have a complete understanding of what is going on.
+I love patterns and when one has an exception, it bugs me to no end as it usually means something is afoot - for example, the rule one can divide any number by another number, as long as it is not by zero.
+This has bothered me since high school.
+When I started doing proofs in college, it became a sticking point.
+As I got older, my issue with division never went away.
+As I studied computer science, the concept of a _view_ came into a play more and more.
+First database systems, then with other dynamic systems.
+And I got to thinking, this applies to math too, and our view of numbers.
+Are our basic axioms and definitions incomplete?
+We are not perfect, and we have exceptions, so probably.

 In arithmetic, multiplication is defined as a scalar operation: